Local-global principles for torsors over arithmetic curves: Applications

-Conversely, suppose that $\Gamma$ is a tree.
+For the converse direction, suppose that $\Gamma$ is a tree.
 Consider a quadratic form $q$ over $F$ that becomes isotropic over each $F_v$.
 We need to show it is isotropic over $F$.
-Let $\wh X$ be as in the conclusion of Proposition~\ref{good_model}.
-Let $P$ be a point on the closed fiber of $\wh X$.
-Since every discrete valuation on $F_P$ restricts to a discrete valuation on $F$ (Proposition~\ref{restriction}), the quadratic form $q$ is isotropic over all completions of $F_P$ with respect to its discrete valuations.
-Hence by Proposition~\ref{good_model}, $q$ is isotropic over each $F_P$.
+Let $\wh X$ be a model given by Proposition~\ref{good_model}(\ref{good model exists}).
+By part~(\ref{good model property}) of that proposition, $q$ is isotropic over $F_P$ for every point $P$ on the closed fiber of $\wh X$.
 But then $q$ is isotropic over $F$, by Corollary~\ref{tree_implications}.